/* Rambling Owl addition to remove page titles from blogs */

 South along Lussa Loch

-"Look at that," Jo pointed one of them out to me.
-It was very green; a bright and vibrant green.
-It made you want to paint it, or dig it up and take it home with you, or drink it.
+"Look at that," Jo pointed one out.
+It was very green.
+It made you want to paint it, or dig it up and take it home, or drink it.

-I looked to my right for a few seconds.
-"What all of it?"
+I looked around.
+"What — all of it?"

-Jo laughed; Gobagrennan appeared to consist of a house, a yard, a chicken coop, a small factory or warehouse and a rusty-orange tank of no discernible function.
-There were more letters in the place-name than life-forms actually existing there.
+Jo laughed.
+Gobagrennan appeared to consist of a house, a yard, a chicken coop, a small warehouse of some kind and a rusty-orange tank of no discernible function.
+There were more letters in the place name than organisms currently resident.

 "John?"

-The sore on my thigh was by now very inflamed and causing me to adopt a bow-legged approach to the walk.
-I laughed, weakly.
+The sore on my thigh had become very inflamed and was encouraging a bow-legged approach to the whole enterprise.
+I laughed weakly.
 "Bastard."

-It was a small relief to hear this."How far have we got to go?"
-I asked.
+It was a relief to hear this.
+"How far have we got to go?"

 "Four miles."